IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 *National Human Rights Institutions Best Practice* says:

-> NHRI staff should be properly trained so as to respond sensitively to human rights issues or violations related to sex or gender.^[National Human Right Institutions Best Practice]
+> NHRI staff should be properly trained so as to respond sensitively to human rights issues or violations related to sex or gender.\[73]

 *Amman Declaration* says NHRI staff should be trained on gender equality --- which includes the needs of men and boys:

 > The NHRIs assembled agreed to the following broad principles and areas of work:
-> Prioritize and mainstream... gender equality throughout all their strategic planning, processes, policies, programmes and activities with a view to establishing sustainable interventions to achieve gender equality. **This would also include developing and implementing training for NHRI members and staff on gender equality** and reviewing their internal structures with a view to achieving gender equality at all levels and in all aspects of their work^[Amman Declaration and Program for Action]
+> Prioritize and mainstream... gender equality throughout all their strategic planning, processes, policies, programmes and activities with a view to establishing sustainable interventions to achieve gender equality. **This would also include developing and implementing training for NHRI members and staff on gender equality** and reviewing their internal structures with a view to achieving gender equality at all levels and in all aspects of their work\[52]

 Staff knowledge about men's rights should include: